 Board of Trustees Election

-Elections for three seats on the Ohio Public Employees Retirement System and Ohio Deferred Compensation Boards of Trustees will be held Aug.
-24 through Oct.
-1, 2021.
-Those elected will serve four-year terms beginning in January 2022.
+Elections for four seats on the Ohio Public Employees Retirement System and Ohio Public Employees Deferred Compensation Program Boards of Trustees will be held Aug.
+23 through Sept.
+30, 2022.
+Those elected will serve four-year terms beginning in January 2023.

 As a member of OPERS, you have a voice in decisions and policies affecting your retirement benefits.
 Every member is part of a specific group with representation on the Board of Trustees.